 * Bank says initiative aims to help address climate change

-* Includes financing for energy efficiency, renewable energy
+* Includes financing for energy efficiency, renewable energy projects

 * Critics of coal industry support say program disappoints